Viktoru/mlfruitandnut/README.md

 ## Getting Started

-Before you install this custom module you need to add the field "link_the_site".
+After you install this custom module you need to add the field "link_the_site".
 This field allows to connect the module Overview.
 Go to your Content Types, select "Main Lab Fruit and Nut".
 Click on Manage Fields and Add field called "field_link_the_site".
 Make sure are exactly the same, otherwise it will return an error after you install the module Overview.